 A continuation of Elementary Spanish I (SPAN 1113).
 Continued emphasis on listening and speaking skills.
-Prerequisite: Two semester HS with A or B grade or 1 semester college.

 SPEECH COMMUNICATION (SP C)

 SP C 1133 Introduction to Speech Communication (3 credit hours)

 A beginning course which stresses that communication is an essential element of human existence.
 Basic communication theory, interpersonal skills, and public speaking skills are addressed.
 A 'C' or better in this course meets the oral proficiency requirement for admission to teacher education.